 Smart lighting is an important part of small yard design.
 You will need a source of bright light next to the grill so you can easily see what you are cooking at night.
 Around seating and lounging areas, try scattering end tables with outdoor lamps.
 Strings of lights criss-crossed throughout the largest area of your backyard provides a subtle and playful form of illumination.
 Low-to-the-ground pathway lights help forge a brief trail through the space.

 One way to gain a bit of extra square footage in your small yard is by opening an indoor wall to the outdoors.
 This is a really popular option this year.
 Many San Diego area homeowners are taking a dining room wall and opening it up with a sliding door or a roll up window that exposes a long bar with stools outside.
 You could even do away with a permanent wall that separates your dining or great room from the backyard and simply rely on sturdy blinds or shutters to close when the weather is inclement.

 Our small yard design tips include a very important consideration: scale.
 In a small outdoor space, you don’t want to overwhelm it with large pieces such as bulky sectional sofas or broad outdoor fireplaces.
 Everything needs to be scaled down to look appropriate.
 Consider a cluster of chairs rather than a sofa for seating and occasional tables rather than a long coffee table.
 A couple scattered market umbrellas work well to provide shade, as opposed to a large shade structure.
 Remember scale when it comes to plants and trees, as well.
 A tree that will grow taller than your home will dwarf the surrounding space so stick with shrubs and bushes instead.

 Create a Focal Point

-you have incorporated in your own backyard oasis, please leave a comment below.
+We hope you find these small yard design tips useful for transforming your outdoor space.
+If you have any suggestions for features that you have incorporated in your own backyard oasis, please leave a comment below.